 To drain or not to drain is a question on every succulent newbie’s mind.
 Frustratingly, lots of pots out there are made without a drainage hole which can be incredibly annoying as succulents prefer pots that are able to let all that excess water out.
 Or do they?
-Below I will explain why succulents are better off in ‘holey’ pots, how to grow them in pots with no drainage holes and will also demonstrate a way of making a hole in a pot where there is none.
+Below I will explain why succulents are better off in ‘holey’ pots and how to grow them in pots with no drainage holes.
+I will also demonstrate a way of making a hole in a pot where there is none.

 Do succulents need drainage?

 Strictly speaking succulents are better off in pots with a drainage hole and planted in a well-draining succulent potting mix.
 Many will, however, survive and can even thrive in pots with no drainage, but it is not recommended.

 Without a shadow of a doubt succulents will grow better when they are in pots that have drainage.
 They will need less maintenance and you won’t have to worry about rain, overwatering or underwatering (yes, that’s right, a succulent can be underwatered).

 Although, many of the species of succulents we have in our backyards cannot be found in the wild as they are human made hybrids, their wild cousins mostly live in dry areas where they experience periods of drought followed by a drenching of rain.

 To keep garden succulents looking well at all times, I’d recommend watering regularly and letting the potting mix dry out between waterings.
 In pots without drainage, this is quite hard to achieve as water can accumulate at the bottom.
 While the top of the potting mix may look dry it is very hard to see what is beneath.